Mission: Honor Lolita—Help Free the Dolphins at the Miami Seaquarium to a Seaside Sanctuary

 The lives of dolphins at the Miami Seaquarium are really restricted.
 In their natural homes, dolphins can swim up to 60 miles a day with their fams.
 But at the Miami Seaquarium, all they can do is swim in endless circles in tiny tanks.
 Think about how frustrating it would be to live this way for years. 😤

 Holding them captive for amusement is an example of straight-up-speciesism—a belief in human supremacy—and it has to stop now.
-Li’i and the other dolphins trapped in this marine park prison need our help before they die in a tiny tank like Lolita.
+The other dolphins trapped in this marine park prison need our help before they die in a tiny tank like Lolita.

 What You Can Do

-Politely urge The Dolphin Company—the owner of the Miami Seaquarium—to release Li’i to a seaside sanctuary as planned and to do the same for all the other dolphins at the facility.
+Politely urge The Dolphin Company—the owner of the Miami Seaquarium—to release the remaining dolphins at the facility to a seaside sanctuary.
 They deserve to finally enjoy freedom—and the clock is ticking. ⏲️

 1. Draft an email politely asking The Dolphin Company to release the dolphins.
 Please feel free to use our sample letter below, but remember that using your own words is always more effective.